 Sound financial management is the foundation for providing high quality services and achieving the organization’s mission.
 Organizational leadership must foster a culture of accountability in all areas of organizational practice, including the management of the organization's finances.
 Accountability is established through clearly defined lines of authority and responsibility, adherence to internal control responsibilities, and by making the strategic connection between efficient and effective use of organization resources and improved outcomes.
 Effective financial management ensures that resources are being directed to those programs or interventions that have the strongest impact on persons served.
 Additionally, the attention and commitment of the governing body to their fiduciary responsibilities are essential to ensuring that the organization's financial practices enable it to achieve operational effectiveness and efficiency, accurate and reliable financial reporting, and compliance with applicable laws and regulations.

-Note: COA’s Financial Management standards do not apply to for-profit organizations.
-For-profit organizations see COA’s Administration and Financial Management (AFM) standards.
+Note: COA Accreditation’s Financial Management standards do not apply to for-profit organizations.
+For-profit organizations see COA Accreditation’s Administration and Financial Management (AFM) standards.

 Note: Please see the FIN Reference List for the research that informed the development of these standards.

-Note: For information about changes made in the 2020 Edition, please see FIN Crosswalk.

-FIN 1: Governing Body Financial Responsibilities

-The organization's governing body or designated committee of the governing body, as appropriate:

-approves the annual budget and any revisions to the budget;

-reviews quarterly and annual financial statements/summaries provided by management;

-reviews accounting policies and procedures;

-reviews recommendations of the organization’s auditors, and management's response to the recommendations;

-annually evaluates the executive director’s management of the organization’s financial affairs; and

-reviews and approves the IRS Form 990.

-Interpretation: Minutes of governing body and its committee meetings should reflect active oversight of the organization's finances.